cerus/edina/README.md

 5. Compile the script (`java -jar edinaj/target/edinaj.jar -P my.script -F script.edina -O script.jar`)
 6. Run the compiled Jar (`java -jar script.jar`)

+You can also invite the [Edina Discord bot](discord-bot/README.md) to your server and try it there without performing any of these manual steps.

 ## Specification

 Edina programs are usually called scripts, even though they are compiled.
 A script contains many commands.
 Edina is not whitespace sensitive, and you